-All material information regarding the business and performance of the Company has been set out above.
+All material information regarding the business and performance of the Company as at year-end has been set out above.

 B. System of Governance

 B.1.
 General Information on the System of Governance

 AGL's Board of Directors believe that an effective System of Governance is essential for prudent and sound management of the business.
 The key elements of the System of Governance are outlined below.